lambdaclass/starknet_stack/watcher_prover/README.md

 This is the watcher - prover service for the proving system.

-The architecture consists of a watcher thats monitors the blockchain for confirmed blocks and a prover that sends these blocks to the provers.
+The architecture consists of a watcher thats monitors the blockchain for confirmed blocks and a prover that generate proofs for every transaction of the block.
 It could be plugged to any blockchain that supports smart contracts.

 When the watcher finds a new transaction with a program, it first calls [cairo-rs](https://github.com/lambdaclass/cairo-rs/) to run the Cairo program and generate the trace.
 This trace is then sent to lambdaworks prover that creates the proof.
 The proof is then put in a later block in the blockchain.